The Swiss education system explained

 Ever wondered how the Swiss education system works?
 Then this graphic is for you.

-Former apprentices have risen to lead major banks or even the country – just look at current Economics Minister Guy Parmelin.
+People taking the vocational training route can also make a great and successful career.
+Former apprentices have risen to lead major banks or even the country – look at current Economics Minister Guy Parmelin.

 University track

-There is also pressure in some quarters for children to go down the general education route for prestige reasons.
-Most pupils on this track go to a Swiss high school and take the Swiss Baccalaureate, which prepares them for university.
+Some quarters pressure children to pursue the general education route for prestige reasons.
+Most pupils on this track attend a Swiss high school and take the Swiss Baccalaureate, which prepares them for university.
 High schools generally have tougher entry requirements.
-It is worth mentioning that in some cantons, children can apply to high school earlier, at around age 12 (so do both lower and upper secondary education at a high school).
+In some cantons, children can apply to high school earlier, around age 12, allowing them to complete both lower and upper secondary education at a high school.

-The Specialised Baccalaureate can be taken in certain areas like healthcare, teaching and the arts.
-This is a kind of hybrid between academic and vocational education.
+Students can take the Specialised Baccalaureate in certain areas like healthcare, teaching, and the arts.
+This is a hybrid between academic and vocational education.

-After vocational training and the various diplomas, you can go on to higher vocational training, as can be seen in the graphic.
-This is a Swiss speciality which is less known abroad.
-It offers deeper skills and management training.
+After vocational training and diplomas, you can move on to higher vocational training, as shown in the graphic.
+This is a Swiss speciality that is less known abroad.
+It provides advanced skills and management training.

 More